voxmedia/revenue-hiring/README.md

 Either:

-* *Pick Two* hiring exercises from the list given to you
+* *Pick Two* hiring exercises from the list given to you by your interview coordinator

 OR

-* *Pick One* hiring exercise from the list given to you
+* *Pick One* hiring exercise from the list given to you by your interview coordinator
 * **AND Code that you previously wrote**.
 This should be something where you can confidently talk about the technical and architectural aspects, and the use case for this project.